Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Simulated data results

 \subsection{Spread option pricing under the fitted model}

 Finally, over the 1000 simulations, the results from using the fitted model to price spread options are presented in Table \ref{spreadresults}, with the calibration to forward and call prices shown separately.
 The spread option prices are computed by the FFT method with $N=2^{8}$, $\bar{u}=40$, which gives sufficient accuracy as noted in Section \ref{trueparsec1}.
-The mean price and its RRMSE are given.
+The true prices are from Table \ref{tab1}, computed with $N=2^{11}$, $\bar{u}=80$.
+The mean prices and their RRMSEs are given.

-The results show that the spread options are priced less accurately when calibrated to forwards, with an average RRMSE of 30.8\%, than to calls, where it is 18.0\%.
-This shows how errors in fitting the model, from 2001 observations and 20 calibration instruments, propagate to pricing errors.
+The results show that the spread options are priced less accurately when calibrated to forwards, with an average RRMSE of 31.2\%, than to calls, where it is 18.0\%.
+This shows how errors in fitting the model, from 2001 observations and 40 calibration instruments, propagate to pricing errors.
 As the sample size increases, so that the model parameters are estimated more accurately, the pricing error should approach 0.

-It should be unsurprising that calibrating to calls leads to lower pricing error since the forwards calibrate over various maturities, whereas the calls calibrate to the same maturity and the different strikes, which implies out, in part, the marginal component and joint distribution of $\bfS(T_o)\given \FFF_{T_e}$.
+It should be unsurprising that calibrating to calls leads to lower pricing error since the forwards calibrate over various maturities, whereas the calls calibrate to the same maturity and different strikes, which implies, at least in part, the marginal component distribution and joint distribution of $\bfS(T_o)\given \FFF_{T_e}$.
 Both calibration methods produce prices that are downward biased.
-Surprisingly, calibrating to calls has slightly larger bias and substantially lower standard error here.
+Calibrating to calls has slightly larger bias and substantially lower standard error here.